-Malta is open for tourists from “green zone” countries but with few travel restrictions and entry requirements.
+Malta is open to tourists from 51 amber-listed countries but with few entry requirements.

 Travelers from the Amber list must submit a test taken within 72 before departure and undergo a 14-day mandatory quarantine.